 ABC Coaching and Counselling Services offers professional counselling, psychotherapy and coaching services,

-of Cognitive Emotive Narrative Therapy (CENT) - which incorporates CBT/REBT,
+Emotive Narrative Therapy (CENT) - which incorporates CBT/REBT, depth psychology

-depth psychology and humanistic (client centred) approaches.
-More specifically, we integrate REBT/CBT, Transactional
+and humanistic (client centred) approaches.
+More specifically, we integrate REBT/CBT, Transactional Analysis (TA), Narrative

-coaching services and counselling and coaching information, including video format.
-Face to face coaching and counselling
+and coaching training courses and informational resources; including video format.
+Face to face coaching and counselling services;

-services; telephone counselling; email counselling; performance coaching; psychotherapy; couples therapy; books on counselling,
+telephone counselling; email counselling; skype counselling; performance coaching; psychotherapy; couples therapy; books on

-and on anxiety, anger management, stress management, and happiness.
-Confidence counselling and coaching: Assertiveness; self
+counselling, and on anxiety, anger management, stress management, and happiness.
+Confidence counselling and coaching: Assertiveness;

 Cognitive behaviour therapy (CBT); Rational emotive behaviour therapy (REBT); Cognitive emotive narrative therapy (CENT);